Akecel/gabbro/README.md

 ## About Gabbro

-Gabbro is a simple CLI written in Go allowing a simplified interaction with the **IGDB API** 🎮.
+Gabbro is a simple CLI written in Go allowing a simplified interaction with the **IGDB API**.

 ### Features

 - Get several informations of a game by searching by it name :
   - Name, Description, Companies, Genres, Themes, DLCs, Rating, etc.

->For the moment, Gabbro works only on **MacOs**, binary compatible with other platforms will arrive soon!
+>For the moment, Gabbro works only on **MacOs**, binaries compatible with other platforms will arrive soon!

 ## Installation